 Placement of limits can be done in several ways.
-Data may be displayed with respect to actual limit dimensions (such as $dB{\mu}V/m$) with transducer, attenuation, and cable loss corrections made to the data.
-An alternative is to plot the raw data in $dB{\mu}v$ (or dBm) and convert the limit to equivalent $dB{\mu}v$ (or dBm) dimensions using the correction factors.
+Data may be displayed with respect to actual limit dimensions (such as $dB\mu V/m$) with transducer, attenuation, and cable loss corrections made to the data.
+An alternative is to plot the raw data in $dB\mu v$ (or dBm) and convert the limit to equivalent $dB\mu v$ (or dBm) dimensions using the correction factors.
 This second technique has the advantage of displaying the proper use of the correction factors.
 Since both the emission level and the required limit are known, a second party can verify proper placement.
 Since the actual level of the raw data is not available for the first case, this verification is not possible.

-An example of adequate frequency and amplitude resolution is shown in Figure A-3.
+An example of adequate frequency and amplitude resolution is shown in Figure A-5.
 1% frequency resolution means that two sinusoidal signals of the same amplitude separated by 1% of the tuned frequency are resolved in the output display so that they both can be seen.
-As shown in the figure, 1% of the measurement frequency of 5.1 MHz is 0.051 MHz and a second signal at

-5.151~MHz (1 dB different in amplitude on the graph) is easily resolved in the display.
+As shown in the figure, 1% of the measurement frequency of 5.1 MHz is 0.051 MHz and a second signal at 5.151 MHz (1 dB different in amplitude on the graph) is easily resolved in the display.
 The "2 times the measurement receiver bandwidth" criteria means that two sinusoidal signals of the same amplitude separated by twice the measurement receiver bandwidth are resolved.
-For the example shown in Figure A-3, the bandwidth is 0.01 MHz and 2 times this value is 0.02 MHz.
+For the example shown in Figure A-5, the bandwidth is 0.01 MHz and 2 times this value is 0.02 MHz.
 Therefore, the 1% criterion is less stringent and is applicable.
 1 dB amplitude resolution means that the amplitude of the displayed signal can be read within 1 dB.
-As shown in the figure, the reviewer can determine whether the signal amplitude is $60~\text{dB}{\text{Ll}}\text{V}$ or $61~\text{dB}{\text{Ll}}\text{V}$.
+As shown in the figure, the reviewer can determine whether the signal amplitude is 60 dB μ V or 61 dB μ V.

-FIGURE A-3.
+FIGURE A-5.
 Example of data presentation resolution.

 The difference between resolution and accuracy is sometimes confusing.
-Paragraph 4.3.1 of the standard requires 3 dB measurement system accuracy for amplitude while paragraph 4.3.10.3.4 of the standard requires 1 dB amplitude resolution.
+Paragraph 4.3.1 of the standard requires 3 dB measurement system accuracy for amplitude while 4.3.10.3.4 of the standard requires 1 dB amplitude resolution.
 Accuracy is an indication how precisely a value needs to be known while resolution is an indication of the ability to discriminate between two values.
 A useful analogy is reading time from a watch.
 A watch typically indicates the time within one second (resolution) but may be 30 seconds different than the absolute correct time (accuracy).

-40.3.10.4 (4.3.10.4) Susceptibility testing.
+A.4.3.10.4 (4.3.10.4) Susceptibility testing.

-40.3.10.4.1 (4.3.10.4.1) Frequency scanning.
+A.4.3.10.4.1 (4.3.10.4.1) Frequency scanning.